 - vi) Inspections and Recordkeeping: The SWPPP will include a BMP(s) to identify plant personnel who will inspect designated equipment and plant areas as required in Condition S2 of Part II of this permit.
-The Permittee shall also provide a tracking or follow-up procedure to ensure that appropriate action has been taken in response to visual monitoring.
-There shall be documentation of visual monitoring reporting and recordkeeping procedures and schedules as required in Special Condition S5 of Part II of this permit. - b.
+The Permittee shall also provide a tracking or follow up procedure to ensure that appropriate action has been taken in response to visual monitoring.
+There shall be documentation of visual monitoring reporting and recordkeeping procedures and schedules as required in Special Condition S5 of Part II of this permit. - vi) Inspections and Recordkeeping: The SWPPP will identify personnel responsible for inspection of BMPs (i.e., structural and non-structural) and other equipments and plant areas of Part II of this permit.
+The Permittee shall also provide a tracking or follow-up procedure to ensure that appropriate action has been taken in response to monitoring.
+There shall be documentation of visual, and other monitoring reporting and recordkeeping procedures and schedules as required by the permit. - b.
 Structural Source Control BMPs: Structural source control BMPs must be provided to eliminate or minimize the exposure of stormwater to pollutants.
 Volume IV of the Department's Stormwater Management Manual for Western Washington provides useful information for source control BMPs for different industrial activities.
 Those BMPs listed as "applicable" are considered the minimum set of required BMPs for an industrial activity.
 Equivalent BMPs may be selected which result in equal or better quality of stormwater discharge. - c.
 Treatment BMPs: Treatment BMPs are required when operational and source control BMPs are not adequate to reduce pollutants below a significant amount and maintain compliance with water quality standards.
 At a minimum, the SWPPP must include a narrative that describes how the Permittee determined if treatment BMPs are or are not required.
 When treatment BMPs are required, refer to the Department's Stormwater Management Manual for Western Washington, Volume V, or equivalent manual, for guidance on selecting treatment BMPs. - d.
 Stormwater Peak Runoff Rate and Volume Control BMPs:Flow control BMPs are required for new development or redevelopment as defined in the Department's Stormwater Management Manual for Western Washington, Volume I. At a minimum, the SWPPP must include a narrative that describes how the Permittee determined if flow control BMPs are/are not required.
 Where required, the SWPPP shall include appropriate BMPs from Volumes I and III of the Department's Stormwater Management Manual for Western Washington or equivalent manuals.